johnmathews-dfir/dfir-labs/lab-01-removable-media-investigation.md

 ## Analysis
 The process highlighted the importance of controlled acquisition techniques and validation at each stage.

-The mismatch in early attempts demonstrated how small changes in command usage can affect forensic outcomes.
+The mismatch in early attempts demonstrated how small changes in command usage can affect forensic outcomes, reinforcing the need for controlled and repeatable processes.

 Successful hash matching confirmed a forensically sound image, suitable for analysis.